scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 - Name shadowing
 - Compile-time constants [zinc#227][227]

-The proposed task is to add tests of incremental compilation in scala/scala repository and Scala 3.x, and provide fixes where possible.
+The suggested task is to add tests of incremental compilation in scala/scala repository and Scala 3.x, and provide fixes where possible.

-In a situation where heuristics might be used consider providing "strict" mode where it biases towards correctness and over-compilation.

-### Standardization of signature info

-Here are some of the use cases for signature information (also known as API info):

-- Separate compilation by Scalac.
-- Incremental compilation by Zinc.
-- Reflective detection of test suites by sbt.
-- Build pipelining by starting the subproject builds earlier. (outline typing allows further parallelism)

-Today, the public signature information is represented as various forms:

-- Semanticdb
-- Scala pickle in `*.class` file
+### Understanding Scala 3 impact to Zinc

+In this report the following questions should be answered:

+- How do Scala 3’s features affect incremental compilation?
+In other words, what are the different source-to-source dependencies in Scala 3.x?
+- In each of the scenario, how does source change affect recompilation and/or binary substitution.
+- Are there language changes we can make to improve incremental compilation performance/correctness?

-- Zinc API info
+### Replace Zinc API info
-- TASTY

 During compilation, Zinc creates API info by adding _Extract API_ phase (in a real-world setup this was observered to be approximately 5% of the compilation time; your mileage may vary).
 Although the information is useful to sbt (for both incremental compilation and reflective detection), there's an overlap of data with pickles / TASTY that seems wasteful.

-Given the utility of signature information, we should standardize the representation of the signature information across Scala 2.13 and Scala 3.x and provide it via Zinc.
-Depending on the use case, different representations may have different degrees of details and/or performance characteristics for some operations.

-Here is the scoring criteria for the standard signature info:

-- Can query for all types that extends some type X.
-- Can query for all types that extends with annotation Y.
-- Store hash values for public signatures and private signatures.
-- Represent normal (post-typer) public signature info for Scala 2.13.
-- Represent normal (post-typer) public signature info for Scala 3.x.

-- Support deserialization back into the symbol table for separate compilation in Scala 2.13.
-- Support deserialization back into the symbol table for separate compilation in Scala 3.x.

 One possible solution is Scala 2.x uses Scala pickles, Scala 3.x uses TASTY both providing the feature currently provided by Zinc API info (API hashing, reflective querying).
-In that case, Lightbend Scala team will work on Scala pickles, and Scala Center could work on TASTY.

-Side note: [SCP-018][18] proposed that Scala 2.14 and 3.0 both emit TASTY post-typer, "so that we may have one post-type checker compiler pipeline for both versions."
-This proposal is less ambitious in this aspect since it targets current 2.13 and 3.x series each having their own backends.
-It is similar in the sense that it calls for a standard signature representation that is able to express both Scala 2.13 type system and Scala 3.x type system.
-The goal of 021 is to share tooling logic for separate compilation, incremental compilation, etc.

-### Propagating Zinc changes to build tools
+### Propagating Zinc changes to build tools and Scala 3.x

+Currently Scala 3.x contains its own compiler bridge.
+As we make changes to Zinc either as bug patches or in a more major way in the future, we should make sure to bring it along so they do not lag behind.

+Similarly, we should make sure to bring downstream build tools along so they do not lag behind.
 Here are some of the build tools that use Zinc:

 - sbt
 - Bloop